HarshaManam49/SMS-Spam-Predictor/README.md

 >Ml classification model to predict message is spam or not

 ### Workflow
->Preprocessed data using nltk library
+>1)Preprocessed data using nltk library
->Used bag-of-words model TFidf to represent text in numerical values
+>2)Used bag-of-words model TFidf to represent text in numerical values
->Model is selected on basis of high precision metric to reduce number Type 1 errors
+>3)Model is selected on basis of high precision metric to reduce number Type 1 errors

 ### Libraries used
 >Nltk